Who We Are & What We Do

 Michael has been on the council since 2006 and has lived in the village since 1997.
 He is very interested in history, preserving historic parts of the village and creating new facilities for villagers.

-Vice Chair of & Clerk To The Council - Councillor Fiona Smith
+Vice Chair - Councillor Fiona Smith

 Fi is part-time working mother with two young children who has lived in the parish since 2010 and has been on the Council since 2015.
 She is keen to raise awareness of the council and what it does, to hopefully stimulate more involvement from all aspects of the community.